Joybubbles: Phone services

-Joybubbles ran a weekly telephone story line called "Stories and Stuff", which was usually updated at the weekend.
+Joybubbles ran a weekly telephone story line called "Stories and Stuff", which was usually updated during the weekend.

 In the early and mid-1980s, he ran a phone line called the "Zzzzyzzerrific Funline", which had the distinction of being the very last entry in the phone book.
 During the Zzzzyzzerrific Funline days, calling himself Highrise Joe, he would go on various rants about how much he loved Valleyfair amusement park and would also regularly play and discuss Up with People.